jslefche/sem_book/docs/06-Multigroup_models.md

 In this example, we suppose a simple mediation model: $x -> y -> z$, and that all three variables are correlated to some degree so that this path model makes sense.

 We can use *lavaan* to fit the "free" model.
-The key is allowing the coefficients to vary by specifying the `group =` argument.
+The key is allowing the coefficients to vary by specifying the `group =` argument:

 ```r